 To the extent allowed by law, the approval of this charter shall constitute voter approval of the authority of the council to assume the duties, functions and powers of the Portland Metropolitan Area Local Government Boundary Commission by ordinance.
+(7/16, section rewritten with new language above)

-(5) Assumption of Other Functions.
+(4)(5) Assumption of Other Functions.
 The council may assume by ordinance any other function relating to a matter of metropolitan concern, which function assumption is not specifically regulated by this charter.
-The assumption or termination of regional planning functions is subject to the procedures and limitations of sections 7 and 8 of this charter.
-The council shall obtain the advice of the METRO Policy Advisory Committee before adopting an ordinance undertaking a service function that is not a local government service.
+The assumption or termination of regional planning functions is subject to the procedures and limitations of sections 7 and 8 (7/16, understood because of section deletion) of this charter.
+The council shall obtain seek (7/16, word change) the advice of the METRO Policy Advisory Committee before adopting an ordinance undertaking a service function that is not a local government service authorizing provision or regulation by METRO of a service not being provided by one or more local governments within the jurisdiction of METRO.
+(7/16, wording change)